 - Custom expressions written in the Arcade scripting language can also be used when setting the rotation angle.
 You can select it at the bottom of the drop-down menu.
 If you want to edit the expression or its name, click the Edit Expression button and use the editor window to edit it.

-- If you want to create a Arcade expression, select New Expression from the drop-down menu and use the editor window to create your expression, including giving it a name.
+- If you want to create an Arcade expression, select New Expression from the drop-down menu and use the editor window to create your expression, including giving it a name.

 You can use existing expressions to build new expressions, but be aware that certain variables may not work across profiles.
 To use an existing expression, select it from the Existing tab in the editor window.

-Arcade expressions are supported for all styles except Heat map, Predominant Category, Predominant Category & Size, and the Age styles.
+Arcade expressions are supported for all styles except Heat map, Predominant Category, and Predominant Category and Size styles.

 If you need help with any of the Arcade functions, click the Information button beside the function to see reference information about the function.